noperator/spindrift/README.md

 ### Configure

-Specify your surf spot and weather location in the `config.toml` config file.
+Specify your surf spot and weather location in the `config/params.toml` config file.
 For example, pull the string `Ala-Moana-Surf-Report/661/` from Ala Moana's surf forecast URL `https://magicseaweed.com/Ala-Moana-Surf-Report/661/`.

 ```
 spot = "Ala-Moana-Surf-Report/661/"